 Big palaces and majestic villas could not be built on a hilly land and were usually close to the coast or on the easily accessible parts of the island, which made them attractive targets for pirates.

 The peasants built their houses on the inland, and Frajga is one such settlement.
 A peasant's house would usually be a simple one or two story building, with sometimes two or three families living in one.
-In the yard there would be another smaller building for housing farm animals: goats, sheep or cows.
+In the yard there would be another smaller building for farm animals: goats, sheep or cows.
 What appears like a veranda is usually the top of a reservoir constructed to collect rain water that can be then pulled out with buckets.
-As you walk among the many house remains in Frajga or another similar place, you will notice that a house's doors and windows are noticeably smaller than what we are used to have today.
-This indicates that people in the past were probably smaller than us, and that would be no surprise if we imagine how much harder life must have been back in time.
+As you walk among the many house remains in Frajga or another similar place, you will notice that the doors and windows of houses are noticeably smaller than what we are used to have today.
+Among other things, this indicates also that people in the past were most probably smaller than us, and that would be no surprise if we imagine the extraordinary amount of manual work that was done and overall how much harder life has been back in time.

-In Frajga people cultivated olive trees and carobs, and their main source of food have been the farm animals and the small pieces of land they owned.
+In Frajga people cultivated olive trees and carobs, and their main source of food have been the farm animals and the harvest from the small pieces of land they owned.
 The settlement was relatively hard to reach and the residents were safe from potential dangerous pirate attacks.

 Church of St. Mary (crkva Sv.
 Marije/ Velika Gospa)